AditiSah05/Hangman-Game-using-python/README.md

 - Use the hint to help identify the word.
 - Win by guessing all letters correctly before running out of attempts.

-## License

-This project is open-source and available under the MIT License.
-Feel free to modify and distribute as needed.

 ## Contributing